 your employer agrees.

 Flexible retirement helps you ease into retirement.
 If you reduce your hours or move to a less senior position, you can take some or all the benefits you have already built up.
 Your benefits may be reduced for early payment.

+The U K Government has announced that the earliest age you can take your pension will increase from 55 to 57 from 6 April 2028.
+See ‘planned increase to normal minimum pension age’.

 The Scheme